 - Bake.
 Add your bacon strips to the rack, place the tray into a COLD oven (see the tips below for why this is important), and bake for about 25 minutes at 380 degrees.

 A Few Tips To Remember When Using This Method

 - Don’t preheat your oven!
 Putting your bacon in the oven when it’s cold, allows it to slowly warm up as your oven preheats, rendering the fat low and slow as you go.
 This produces perfectly crisp bacon every time.

-- It also helps to let the bacon sit at room temperature for about 15 minutes.
+- Let your bacon come to room temperature.
+It also helps to let the bacon sit at room temperature for about 15 minutes.
 This helps to ensure the mean and the fat in the bacon are starting off at the same temperature.
-If you cook straight from the fridge, the fat will take longer to warm up than the meat and may result in having pieces that are crispy where the meat is and soft and gristly where the fat is.
+If you cook straight from the fridge, the fat will take longer to warm up than the meat and may result in pieces that are crispy where the meat is and soft and gristly where the fat is.

 Give this Oven-Cooked Bacon method a try and let me know what you think!
 As always, tag me on IG (@FrontRangeFed) if you make this recipe - I love to see your creations!

 - Smoked Salmon, Cream Cheese And Everything Bagel Pizza

 - Sheet Pan Pancakes From Mix

 - Line a baking sheet with foil or parchment paper and place a baking rack on top of the foil.
 Align your bacon strips across the top of the baking rack and place the rack in a COLD oven (don’t preheat).